james-see/fresh-mac/README.md

 - lots of python libraries via requirements.txt
 - DNSCRYPT for secure DNS lookups
 - WIPE profile image to default
+- SET MESSAGE ON login to call if found for reward
 - LOCK DOWN FIREWALL
 - TURN ON FULL DISK ENCRYPTION
 - DUMP FULL DISK ENCRYPTION KEY OUT OF MEMORY ON SLEEP